Update: Introduction and ‘Electric range lower than Toyota RAV4 Prime’s’ and ‘Pricier than the 2022 model’ sections updated.

 |Fuel efficiency||Up to 38 MPG (combined)||80 MPGe (combined, elec + gas)/35 MPG (combined, gas)|

-The Hyundai Tucson PHEV’s current EPA-estimated EV mode range is 33 miles, and we don’t expect it to change with the MY2023 update.
-This is markedly lower than the 42-mile EPA-estimated range of the Toyota RAV4 Prime (PHEV).
+The Hyundai Tucson PHEV’s EPA-estimated EV mode range is 33 miles, which is no different from that of the outgoing model.
+This is markedly lower than the 42-mile EPA-estimated range of the 2022 Toyota RAV4 Prime (PHEV).

-The Tucson PHEV’s combined fuel economy rating is 80 MPGe (electricity + gasoline)/35 MPG (gasoline), which should remain unchanged when it enters the 2023 model year.
-The Toyota RAV4 Prime would crush it in this aspect as well, with 94 MPGe (electricity + gasoline)/38 MPG (gasoline).
-On a full charge and a full tank, the South Korean SUV can provide a range of 420 miles currently, while the Japanese SUV can cover a much longer distance of 600 miles.
+The Tucson PHEV’s combined fuel economy rating is 80 MPGe (electricity + gasoline)/35 MPG (gasoline).
+The Toyota RAV4 Prime crushes it in this aspect as well, with 94 MPGe (electricity + gasoline)/38 MPG (gasoline).
+On a full charge and a full tank, the South Korean SUV can provide a range of 420 miles, while the Japanese SUV can cover a much longer distance of 600 miles.